nilsjanis94/banking_app/README.md

-Banking app as python practise
+Banking app as python practise,
-UI in tkinter
+UI in tkinter,
 user account saved in a mysql database